tofsjonas/sortable/README.md

 ## "Installation"

 There are three ways to use sortable, all of which have their pros and cons.
 [S Anand](https://github.com/sanand0) and [dkhgh](https://github.com/dkhgh) had some [interesting thoughts](https://github.com/tofsjonas/sortable/issues/28) about it.

-1. Include a link to [jsDelivr](https://www.jsdelivr.com/package/gh/tofsjonas/sortable). (easiest)

-2. Copy the file from [jsDelivr](https://www.jsdelivr.com/package/gh/tofsjonas/sortable) or [Github](https://github.com/tofsjonas/sortable) and put it in your assets folder. (in between)

-3. Install the [npm package](https://www.npmjs.com/package/sortable-tablesort). (most reliable)

 ### 1. link to jsDelivr